syncfusion-content/js-api-docs/api/js/ejPivotClient.md

 ### showUniqueNameOnPivotButton `boolean`
 {:#members:showuniquenameonpivotbutton}

-Allows user to show unique name on pivotbutton.
+Allows user to show unique name on pivot button.

 >**Note**: This is only applicable for OLAP data source.